 We played a great exercise where we were asked to count the number of red balls on this slide in 10 seconds.
 Quite a few got the correct answer - 10.
-However, when Dr Pablo Rodriguez asked us now to tell us how many green balls there were, no one got the answer right.
+However, when Dr. Pablo Rodriguez asked us to tell us how many green balls there were, no one answered right.
 There were fewer of them and they were larger.

 This demonstrates the danger of over-focus.
-By being so intent on solving one problem that you may completely miss solving a much greater, more significant and simple one!
-Over 50% of scientific discoveries were made by accident; so in effect, counting the green balls, when the exercise was to count the red.
+By being so intent on solving one problem, you may completely miss solving a much greater, more significant, and simple solution.
+Many scientific discoveries were made 'by accident', so counting the green balls, when the exercise measured the red.

-Clearly, the problems Alpha has solved, whether for improving performance at Telefonica, radically changing health habits across the globe, or bringing power to regions that were greatly lacking, all required phenomenal, high-performing, cross-functional teams.
+The problems Alpha has solved, whether for improving performance at Telefonica, radically changing health habits across the globe, or bringing power to underdeveloped regions, all required phenomenal, high-performing, cross-functional teams.

 I asked Pablo how he selected his teams; his answer surprised me.
-I thought he would say that He chose the most talented or educated individuals.
-But He said that He selected those who had an absolute passion for solving these problems.
+I thought he would say that He chose the most talented individuals.
+But He said that He picked those who had the greatest passion for solving problems.

-Pablo has worked as an entrepreneur, at various start-ups in Silicon Valley, as well as in Academia.
-He showed the curve of an idea, where at the very early stages, often Academia can do best in advancing innovation.
+Pablo has worked as an entrepreneur, at various start-ups in Silicon Valley, and in Academia.
+He showed the curve of an idea, where Academia often can do best in advancing innovation at the very early stages.
 In a later stage, it could be a start-up.
-Dr Rodriguez's projects sit in the middle of that, between academia and start-ups.
+Dr Rodriguez's projects sit in the middle of that, between Academia and start-ups.

-He makes a great point that in the 20th Century, it was the government that primarily initiated innovation; The creation of the internet, the human genome project and yes, of course, NASA pioneering the first men to the moon, were all government-backed missions.
+He makes a great point that in the 20th Century, the government primarily initiated innovation; The creation of the internet, the human genome project, and yes, of course, NASA pioneering the first men to the moon were all government-backed missions.

-But now, and in the future, most innovation is driven by corporations.
-This can come in many forms; Alpha, an innovative organisation owned by Telefonica; or a Start-up, like Cloudlock, founded by one of my colleagues at Northeastern University Business School, and bought last year by Cisco for $293 Million
+But now, far more innovation is driven by corporations.
+This can come in many forms; Alpha, an innovative organization owned by Telefonica; or a Start-up like Cloudlock, founded by one of my classmates in the MBA Programme at Northeastern University Business School, and bought last year by Cisco for $293 Million

 This was a brilliant lecture, as good as the one I attended on Venture Capital.
 I thoroughly commend Professor Milan Vojnovic and Dr Pablo Rodriguez.